rootstrap/blog/content/White or black hat? - Pablo Blanco.md

 ### How can hacking be ethical?

-At first glance it seems like a contradiction, but the ethical hacker or **"white hat"** aims to help detecting failures and improve the security of the systems and applications we use every day.
-On the other hand, there are the **"black hat"** hackers whose purpose is to use the same technical skills to exploit vulnerabilities for a personal profit.
+At first glance it seems like a contradiction, but the ethical hacker or **"white hat"** aims to help to detect failures and improve the security of the systems and applications we use every day.
+On the other hand, there are the **"black hat"** hackers whose purpose is to use the same technical skills to exploit vulnerabilities for personal profit.

 Ethical hacking is based on **two fundamental principles**.
-First, the organization or entity to be hacked must be aware and explicitly allow this act.
+First, the organization or entity to be hacked must be aware and explicitly allow this action.
 Secondly, the objective should be to detect vulnerabilities and find a mechanism to improve them, allowing them to be resolved before being exploited maliciously.

 ---